This site uses cookies

 2. Economies of Scale

 Consistent branding efforts can lead to economies of scale.
 Branding consistency can improve revenue by up to 20%, as reported by 33% of businesses.
-Consistent branding reduces marketing costs and leverages the brand's established reputation to drive higher sales volumes.
+Consistent global branding reduces marketing costs and leverages the brand's established reputation to drive higher sales volumes.

 For instance, Coca-Cola and Nike benefit from economies of scale by producing and distributing their products worldwide.